bradcrc/now-playing-card/README.md

 # now-playing-card

-This is a **beta version** and not yet ready for release.

 Custom card for [Home Assistant](https://www.home-assistant.io/) to display a poster of the currently playing item in designated media_player.

 This works with those media_player entities supporting the entity_picture attribute.
-Roku, Kodi, and Amazon Echo Dot seem to work well for me.
+Roku, Kodi, and Amazon Echo Dot all seem to work well for me.

 ------------